 There is no need to abandon your phone/gadget completely.
 When at work, or college or physically apart, use the phone to your advantage.
 But be smart about it.

-Call him/her or send a text message.
-If he/she is busy, leave a voice message and ask about how his/her day is going or if he/she had lunch/tea etc. You can even send him/her a photo of your desk with his/her photo on it.
+Call your partner or send a text message.
+If they are busy, leave a voice message and ask how their day is going.
+You can even send them details about your day, along with photos.

 You’ll surely find this to be a little awkward at first if you have spent a good amount of time in your relationship together, but if you have to keep the spark then you have to light it first.
 Make wise use of technology to come closer to your partner.